 |Tech Training at Your Library!|

 Local public and academic libraries announce the launch of the Microsoft IT Academy to bring free online technology training to Whatcom County residents.
-Microsoft IT Academy offers online technology courses Microsoft Word and other popular Microsoft programs.
+Microsoft IT Academy offers online technology courses for Microsoft Word and other popular Microsoft programs.

 The Washington State Library and Microsoft partnered to provide the academy to residents statewide.
-Bellingham Public Library, Bellingham Technical College, Whatcom Community College, and Whatcom County Library System join public and academic libraries across the state featuring Microsoft classes cover software products like MS Word as well as Server certification.
+Bellingham Public Library, Bellingham Technical College, Whatcom Community College, and Whatcom County Library System join public and academic libraries across the state featuring Microsoft classes covering software products like MS Word as well as Server certification.
 The public can connect to classes online, at home or at their preferred library, using http://yourlibraries.org/itacademy.htm starting on Monday, February 3.

 "We are proud to be the first state to offer Microsoft IT Academy in both public schools and libraries statewide," said Washington State Governor Jay Inslee.
 "Washingtonians can lead the way as entrepreneurs and innovators, and we need to ensure that they have the skills, training and credentials to seize the incredible opportunities in cutting edge IT industries."